hendrikdutoit/SQLAlchemyExample/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Request an enhancement to be added
+about: Planned improvement or addition to functionality; non-urgent.
 title: "[Enhancement]: "
 labels:
   - enhancement